swax/NAISYS/docs/010-hub-security.md

 - **Server verifies the client** — The hub's Socket.IO middleware checks that the client presents the correct full access key (fingerprint prefix + secret).
 This prevents unauthorized clients from connecting.
 - **Client verifies the server** — Before establishing the Socket.IO connection, the client makes a TLS probe to the hub, retrieves the server's certificate, computes its SHA-256 fingerprint, and checks that it starts with the fingerprint prefix from the access key.
 This prevents MITM attacks — an attacker cannot produce a certificate whose fingerprint matches the expected prefix.

-Clients connect with `rejectUnauthorized: false` since the cert is self-signed and won't pass standard CA validation.
-The fingerprint prefix check compensates for this, similar to SSH host key verification.
+The initial TLS probe uses `rejectUnauthorized: false` to retrieve the certificate for fingerprint verification (similar to SSH host key verification).
+Once verified, a pinned `https.Agent` is created that trusts only that specific certificate, and all subsequent connections (Socket.IO, attachment uploads/downloads) use this pinned agent.

 ### Why not a traditional CA-signed cert?